LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 For the latest information and discussions, please refer to the development and community forum at <https://opengd77.com>

 # VERY IMPORTANT.
+The firmware is NOT compatible with the new versions of the TYT MD-UV380 / Retevis or the new versions of the TYT MD-9600 / Retevis.
+These radios use a fake / unbranded CPU #

-The firmware is NOT compatible with the new 2022 version of the Baofeng DM-1801, or the new DM-1801A #
+# The firmware is also NOT compatible with the new 2022 version of the Baofeng DM-1801, or the new DM-1801A #

 <!-- TOC titleSize:2 tabSpaces:2 depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 skip:0 title:1 charForUnorderedList:* -->